 Green Street Courthouse

-In 2012 The Trailblazery hosted a trilogy of live events at The Special Criminal Courthouse on Green Street, Dublin – a significant space in the Irish national psyche and venue of several noted trials including Robert Emmet and Wolfe Tone.
+In 2012 The Trailblazery hosted a trilogy of live events live at The Special Criminal Courthouse on Green Street in Dublin – a significant space in the Irish national psyche and venue of several noted trials including Robert Emmet and Wolfe Tone.
 This time our vision was to make the personal, political and the political, personal.
 The courthouse had been decommissioned and we made it our mission to open up the doors of this crucible of Irish historical, political and revolutionary struggle.
 Given the seminal history of Green Street Courthouse, we decided to curate a series of radical events which would both honour and challenge the history of the building and investigate ideas around justice, secret acts of non compliance and mistakes as the portal of discovery.
 The Trailblazery series at Green Street Courthouse was a clarion call for disruption, DIY ethos, agency, rebellion, revolution and evolution.
 We hosted an extraordinary group of established and emerging leaders from the fields of justice, law, human rights, campaigning, social change, politics, investigative journalism, entrepreneurship, arts, culture and activism.

 Secret acts of non-compliance